 Testosterone is known as the male hormone.
 If you are currently taking testosterone pills, the clitoris will be one of the first to notice its effect.
 If you are not undergoing treatment, then a certain hormonal imbalance may be the problem.
-If you also notice increased facial growth, acne and rapid weight gain, this may be the reason.
+If this is the case, you will also notice the following symptoms:

 Have you also noticed visible changes in the color or texture of the clitoris apart from a throbbing sensation coming from the area?
 Have you recently been under a lot of stress and/or commonly wear tight clothes?
 You may be suffering from a rare form of Vulvodynia known as Clitordynia.

 This condition can be associated to other conditions such as Multiple sclerosis, lichen sclerosis or vestibulodynia.

 To make sure this is the reason for your clitoris swelling, you should identify the following symptoms:

 - Burning sensation in the area when touched